GDPR Privacy Notice for Clients (current, past and prospective), Suppliers and Contacts of

 - Any unrequested contact by electronic communication to a personal (not business) account will respect your personal e-privacy rights by being restricted to the use of e-contact details that you provided to us in connection with the supply by us to you of services that you paid us for and limited to the same or similar goods and services.

 - If you are a visitor or a caller we rely on our legitimate interests as the lawful basis on which we keep a record of either CCTV image of people entering the building, a visitor’s entry book of names of people passing beyond the client/public areas of the building and voice recordings of telephone calls answered through our switchboard.
 That legitimate interest is the security of our staff and premises.
 The personal data we record is limited to what is necessary to act as a record of who has called at or telephoned our offices and is not used to identify individuals for any other purpose.
+If you are using our car park facility we require your vehicle registration number in order to authorise your say in our car park.

 Consequences of our use of your personal information